 How I researched & booked this flight – using British Airways Avios to book Cathay Pacific flights

-As I detailed in the original post outlining my booking techniques for this trip in the middle of last year, I originally booked this leg in Premium Economy using 45,000 British Airways Avios points per person.
+As I detailed in the original post outlining my booking techniques for this trip in the middle of last year, I originally booked this leg in Premium Economy using 45,000 British Airways Avios (now 62,000) per person.
 I used to live in the UK, and have maintained my British Airways Executive Club account and the ability to earn the odd credit card signup bonus from American Express UK.

 Given our flight up to Hong Kong in Qantas Business Class had gone so will with the children, and I’d earn a few more Avios since making the booking, I started pondering the possibilities of getting us all into Business Class.